purijatin/njexl_wiki/full/02-Supported-Types.md

     =>class java.math.BigInteger

-## General Numeric Type Conversion
+## Numeric Type Conversion

 The general idea is to convert type peacefully, i.e. without any stupidity called exception.
-Primitive types are primitive, hence they are non null, and hence nullables can be used to to convert an object peacefully.
+Primitive types are primitive, hence they are non null, and hence nullables can be used to convert an object peacefully.
 If it can not, it would return null.

     (njexl)int('xx')
     =>null